 - eCheck (ACH) Processing: It may be hard to believe, but not everyone uses credit or debit cards for all their purchases.
 Accepting ACH payments allows customers who don’t use plastic to buy from your website, but it requires an additional service that usually costs extra.
-Merchant Account Solutions doesn’t advertise ACH processing on their site, but it’s probably available.
+Merchant Account Solutions doesn’t advertise ACH processing on its site, but it’s probably available.
 Ask your sales representative for details.

-- Next Day Funding: It usually takes 1-2 business days for funds from processed transactions to reach your bank account, and no one likes to wait that long.
+- Next Day Funding: It usually takes one to two business days for funds from processed transactions to reach your bank account, and no one likes to wait that long.
 Many providers, including MAS, now offer a “next day funding” service that cuts your wait time down to about 24 hours (in most cases).
 However, you’ll have to pay an (undisclosed) extra monthly fee for skipping to the head of the line, so you’ll want to carefully weigh whether the faster access to your funds is worth the additional expense.

-Fees & Rates
+Merchant Account Solutions Fees & Rates